 We get a clear Women; Men; and Kids and Baby option like The Iconic.
 But we also get non-fashion options like Toys; Home and Entertainment.

 Before we even get to the primary navigation, we get a couple of information links (free standard delivery over $49, all stores and open and relaxed returns), plus an obvious link to track my order.

-It’s a little busier at the top of the page than The Iconic, but nothing that would put us off as online shoppers.
+It’s a little busier at the top of the page than The Iconic.
+But nothing which would put us off.

-The navigation bar leads with “New in”, and a separate sub navigation bar for each of women, men, kids, toys, home and so on.
-We kinda get this, though we’d be interested if their data shows shoppers actually choose this option.
-When you pick it, it takes you to a page where there’s over 7,000 items, so you need to drill down again to narrow the choice.
+The navigation bar leads with “New in”, and a separate sub-navigation bar for each of women, men, kids, toys, home and so on.
+We kinda get this.
+However, we’d be interested if their data shows shoppers choose this option.
+When you pick it, it takes you to a page where there are over 7,000 items, so you need to drill down again to narrow the choice.

 Maybe there are online fashion shopping conscious people out there who want only the latest designs, but we couldn’t see the appeal.